I Have A Plan For Me

 But here's the thing, I couldn't.

 I stared at the lights to stop myself from crying.
 Pretended to pray because that would look normal.
 Tried to barely speak so I wouldn't lose it when my friend asked me to fill her in.
-Tried to think about absolutely anything to quiet the noise of God hates you and everyone just watched that happen.
-My little sister, forward as ever, was murmuring beside me: Hudson don't cry, do not cry.
-My ride-or-die girlfriend had already gone to find the father, desperately trying to hold back her own rage of this is how people get scarred from the church.
+Tried to think about absolutely anything to quiet the noise of God hates you, and everyone just watched him turn you away.

-Soon the father was inserting himself into my conversations, and then came the next most terrifying words: Can I speak with you?
+Soon, the father was inserting himself into my conversations, and then came the next most terrifying words: Can I speak with you?

 The Catholic guilt hit immediately.
 I looked down at my dress.
 Are my tits out?
 Did I murder someone unknowingly?
 What did I do?